rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 - `VolatileU64`
 - `VolatileUsize`

+Note that this list does not include a `VolatileBool`.
+Although this type would be easy to implement and providing it would be consistent with `AtomicBool` prior art, it is left as a possible future extension because...

+- Several key use cases for volatile accesses involve interaction with entities which are not guaranteed to uphold `bool` data validity invariants.
+From this perspective, `VolatileBool` would be somewhat tracherous.
+- It is not clear whether Rust is ready to commit to a stable ABI for `bool`, which would seem to be a prerequisite for many use cases of `VolatileBool`.
+- No use case for `VolatileBool` which would avoid or counterbalance these drawbacks has been submitted yet.

 Unlike `AtomicXyz` types, these volatile types would be restricted to load and store operations with sub-`Relaxed` concurrent ordering guarantees (see above), and their API would be based on raw pointers instead of references.
 That is